 As long as they have cute babies in them!
 We love showing the kids how cool Pledge the Pink is, and how even cooler it is to exercise and help people!

-Please note that our Sunday course typically includes 5+ miles on the beach, so you might want to bring a beach stroller.
-Our beaches are hard-packed sands, but 5-7 miles with a stroller is a long way!
+Please note that our Friday course includes trails through our state park and also 2ish miles on the beach, so you’ll definitely want to have a legit “racing stroller” with fat wheels.
+Our beaches are hard-packed sands, but 2 miles with a stroller is a long way!

 What if it rains?